 Unlike carrageenan, poligeenan is treated with very strong acids and is not used in food production because it’s unsafe for consumption, which would explain the results of Tobacman’s flawed study.
 Of course animals would develop health problems from eating something that isn’t meant to be eaten!

 Another major red flag in this study is that its results have proven to be unreplicable.
 In order for a scientific study to be valid, its results must be able to be reliably replicated over and over again, which hasn’t been the case for Tobacman’s now infamous study.

 Most of the fearmongering surrounding carrageenan is simply based on bad science, and not much else.
 Carrageenan is a natural, minimally processed substance with no proven negative effects on human health.

-In fact, it may actually be good for you, so feel free to use it to thicken soups, nuts cheeses, dairy-free ice cream, and whatever else your little vegan heart desires…if you want to, of course.
+In fact, it may actually be good for you, so feel free to use it to thicken soups, nuts cheeses, dairy-free ice cream (check out our ice cream maker reviews if you want to make your own at home), and whatever else your little vegan heart desires…if you want to, of course.
 No one is telling you what you can or can’t do here!